 The Headteacher, Mrs Katie Boyes, has overall responsibility for SEND and disability at our school.

-Our Special Educational Needs Co-Ordinator (SENDCO) is Mrs Kim Ashby.
+Our SEN department is run by the Head of Inclusion and Special Needs and disabilities Co-Ordinator (SENDCO) is Mrs Kim Ashby.

 Parents can contact Mrs Ashby by: kashby@queenelizabeths.com